bookofproofs/bookofproofs.github.io/_sources/history/16th-century/riccioli.md

 **Giovanni Battista Riccioli** was an Italian astronomer and a Jesuit priest.
 He is known for his experiments with pendulums and falling bodies.

 ### Mathematical Profile (Excerpt):
-* Giambattista is merely another version of Giovanni Battista so Giovanni, the subject of this biography, was given the same name as his father.
 * Riccioli entered the Jesuit Order on 6 October 1614, when he was 16 years of age.
 * The Jesuits ran three educational establishments in Parma, the university, a college for educating the sons of the nobility, and a Jesuit College, established around 1600, which Riccioli attended.
 * Riccioli spent eight years at the Jesuit College at Parma.